The Affordable Care Act & You

-The Affordable Care Act was signed into law in 2010 and many of the key provisions of the critical legislation have already taken effect, while many more are to be implemented as 2014 approaches.
+The Affordable Care Act was signed into law in 2010 and many of the key provisions of the critical legislation are now in effect.

 This means that New Yorkers will have more affordable health care options and will start receiving key health care services without going through red tape.
 Enrollment began on October 1, 2013.
 To learn more, apply for coverage, compare plans, and enroll, visit NYStateofHealth.NY.Gov or call 1-855-355-5777.
 The call center is open Monday through Friday, 8 a.m. to 8 p.m.
 EST. To stay up-to-date with the changes, sign up for email and text updates by clicking HERE.